adaptive-learning/flocs-core/overview.md

 - how to represent context (dict + context.py + decorator to extract values from context(?) vs. class Context with useful properties)
 - generating random id's (see context.py) the right way
   - should we consider uuid4 / os.random / ... ?
+  - how to deal with collisions (e.g. when creating new task instance):
+    - approches: 1) sequential ids, 2) collision detection-retry, 3) make the collision probability (extremely) low (and/or mitigate consequences of a collision)